Tackle FAQ - 7th-8th Grade

 What is the time commitment?

-- The season starts around the 3rd week in August and runs through October, usually around 11 weeks.
+- The season starts around the first week in August and ends around MEA break in October (usually around 11 weeks).
 In the first 3 weeks, no more than 4 practices are allowed.
 After the first 3 weeks, no more than 4 practices / games are allowed per week.
 Games will be played on weeknights/weekends.
 Here are timing examples:

 - First 3 weeks: Practice Monday, Tuesday, Wednesday and Thursday from roughly 5:30-7:45pm (practice start/finish time will be determined by coach)